tbg/tbg.github.io/_posts/2014-11-15-docker-build-deploy.md

 Also, we would have to script variants of these processes for our continuous integration based on the test environment that they provide.

-That can all be done and in fact I personally hack on CockroachDB outside of Docker, but as an outsider wanting to contribute, I don't want them to deal with all of that.
+That can all be done and in fact I personally hack on Cockroach outside of Docker, but as an outsider wanting to contribute, I don't want them to deal with all of that.

 Instead, they could simply do a quick `docker build -t "cockroachdb/cockroach-dev" .` from our main repo.
 Let's try this with a fresh clone: